 Herbert Brün’s computer graphics represent a watershed in early computer art and design.
 Widely recognized as a visionary pioneer in electronic composition including music and graphics, as a leader in social thought and computer theory and as a beloved teacher and mentor, Brün was the first musical director to bring electronic compositions to the stage, in Munich in the early 1950’s.
 Rare Nest and the Brün Estate are pleased to present Herbert Brün’s graphics to a wide community of collectors, for the first time.

 As a child in his father’s Berlin study, Brün began experimenting with radio technology.
 He left Germany in 1936 for Palestine, where he studied piano and composition at the Jerusalem Conservatory and then with Stefan Wolpe, Eli Friedman, and Frank Pelleg.
-He furthered his studies at Tanglewood and Columbia University from 1948 through 1950.
+He furthered his studies at Tanglewood (with Aaron Copland) and Columbia University from 1948 through 1950.

 From 1955-61, in addition to composing, he conducted research concerning electro-acoustics regarding possibilities for musical composition in Paris, Cologne, and Munich.
 During this period, he also worked as composer and conductor of music for the theater, notably with Fritz Kortner, gave lectures and seminars emphasizing the function of music in society, and did a series of broadcasts on contemporary music.